Tanzania's re-elected leader keeps finance minister Mpango in new govt | Politics

 Tanzania's re-elected leader keeps finance minister Mpango in new govt

-Tanzania's re-elected President John Magufuli has re-appointed Philip Mpango as finance minister, the president's spokesman said in a statement on Friday.
+Tanzania's re-elected President John Magufuli on Friday re-appointed Philip Mpango as finance minister, and promised continued reforms to the mining sector to help deliver the goal of 8% annual economic growth in his second term.

+Nicknamed the "Bulldozer", Magufuli was declared the winner of polls last month after securing 84% of the vote, although the opposition have rejected the results, alleging widespread irregularities.
+Magufuli's choice to retain Mpango signals confidence in a minister who helped execute policies which, according to official figures, contributed to average growth of 6.9% during his first term, propelling Tanzania to low middle income status.

+As finance minister since 2015, Mpango helped the president push through an industrialisation drive and implementation of big infrastructure projects, including a new rail line, hydropower dam and a revival of the national carrier.
+Magufuli told lawmakers on Friday his government aims to expand the economy by at least 8% and one of his key priority for his second term is continued reforms of the mining sector.

 - READ MORE ON: